Djokovic wins record 7th ATP Finals title by beating Sinner in straight sets

 Djokovic took 1 hour, 43 minutes to win 6-3, 6-3 as the Serbian continues to reach new heights at the age of 36.

-He started 2023 with a record-extending 10th Australian Open title and went on to win his 23rd Grand Slam tournament at the French Open, breaking Rafael Nadal's mark.
+He started 2023 with a record-extending 10th Australian Open title and went on to claim his 23rd Grand Slam singles trophy at the French Open, breaking Rafael Nadal's mark.
 Djokovic, who lost the Wimbledon final to Carlos Alcaraz, also won the U.S. Open.

 “One of the best seasons I’ve had in my life, no doubt,” Djokovic said.
 “To crown it with a win against a hometown hero in Jannik, who has played amazing tennis this week, is phenomenal."